Dieting To Misery

 How does anyone manage to do calory counting diets or cut out carbs?
 I mean, it’s not so bad to eat under the 2000 calory count when you’re not doing much like I am, but otherwise, how do people manage?
 The problems being hungry causes me is so intense that I become useless once I start to feel hungry, but I can just about bare that when I’m doing nothing at home: sometimes.

 As always, let me know your experiences with dieting in the comments below, and feel free to leave feedback about my post.
 I’m fascinated to hear how others have managed with their diets.
-Also, if you want to stay up-to-date on my blog, then subscribe to my newsletter.
+If you want to stay up-to-date with my blog, then sign up to my newsletter.
+Lastly, if you’d like to support my blog then you can make a donation of any size here.
 Until next time,

 Unwanted Life readers.